-- 1. engages in hazing; - 2. solicits, encourages, directs, aids, or attempts to aid another in engaging in hazing: - 3. recklessly permits hazing to occur; or 4. has firsthand knowledge of the planning of a specific hazing incident involving a student at Victoria College, or has firsthand knowledge that a specific hazing incident has occurred, and knowingly fails to report that knowledge in writing to the dean of students or other appropriate Victoria College official.
+- 1. engages in hazing; - 2. solicits, encourages, directs, aids, or attempts to aid another in engaging in hazing: - 3. recklessly permits hazing to occur; or 4. has firsthand knowledge of the planning of a specific hazing incident involving a student at Victoria College, or has firsthand knowledge that a specific hazing incident has occurred, and knowingly fails to report that knowledge in writing to the Vice President of Student Services or other appropriate Victoria College official.